 Boost Staff Moral With a School Staffroom Makeover

 These ideas are all cheap and involve either some extra time to organise a call out for donations, downloading some of our printable resources or purchasing some items cheaply.
 You might even be able to seek a donation from your school’s P&C committee.
 You won’t need much at all!

 Creating a book swap area for your classroom is actually a lot easier than it sounds.
 Put a note out for staff to bring in any old novels they don’t want any more.
 These BOOK SWAP letters were purchased from Kmart for $2.50 each and look amazing on this simple set of shelves.
 You can either purchase some shelves cheaply or ask around for anyone that has a book shelf in their classroom they are not using.

 Add a bit of colour and positivity to your staffroom by printing and framing some inspirational quotes.

-Our collection of printable inspirational posters are all free downloads, with these four beautifully illustrated posters designed by one of our wonderful designers – Karen specifically for the staff room.
+Our collection of printable inspirational posters have been designed by one of our wonderful designers – Karen specifically for the staff room.

 Create a Staff Shout-Out Board